Dream4ever/blog/blog/2024-06-11-install-wordpress-on-ubuntu.md

 sudo mysql_secure_installation

+VALIDATE PASSWORD COMPONENT can be used to test passwords and improve security.
+It checks the strength of password and allows the users to set only those passwords which are secure enough.
+Would you like to setup VALIDATE PASSWORD component?

+Press y|Y for Yes, any other key for No: y

 MEDIUM Length >= 8, numeric, mixed case, and special characters

 Remove anonymous users?
 (Press y|Y for Yes, any other key for No) : y